nisalnmhj/ecommerce/README.md

 - ✅ Total price calculation of the products in the Cart
 - ✅ Dark and Light Mode

-### ❤️ Favorites Improvements
+### ❤️ Future Improvements
 - Persist favorites using `localStorage`
 - Sync favorites with backend (user-based)
 - Pagination or infinite scroll

-### 💅 UI/UX Enhancements
-- Add loading spinners or skeletons
+- Add loading spinners or skeletons (UI/UX Enhancements)

-### 🔐 Authentication
-- Add login/signup pages
+- Add login/signup pages ( Authentication)
-- Store user-specific cart/favorites in backend
+- Store user-specific cart/favorites in backend ( Authentication)

 ## 🛠️ Tech Stack